-Number Description Wind Speed (km/h) Description Number Mean Gust (Peak) Description 2 Light Breeze 6-11 9-17 Wind felt on faces 3 Gentle Breeze 12-19 18-29 Leaves and small twigs in constant motion; wind extends light flags 4 Moderate Breeze 20-28 30-42 Wind raises dust and loose paper; Small branches are moved 5 Fresh Breeze 29-38 43-57 Small trees in leaf begin to sway 6 Strong Breeze 39-49 58-74 Large branches in motion; Whistling heard in electrical wires; umbrellas used with difficulty 7 Moderate Gale 50-61 75-92 Whole trees in motion; inconvenient walking against wind 8 Gale 62-74 93-111 Breaks twigs off trees; generally impedes progress
+Number Description Wind Speed (km/h) Description Number Mean Gust Description 2 Light Breeze 6-11 9-17 Wind felt on faces 3 Gentle Breeze 12-19 18-29 Leaves and small twigs in constant motion; wind extends light flags 4 Moderate Breeze 20-28 30-42 Wind raises dust and loose paper; small branches are moved 5 Fresh Breeze 29-38 43-57 Small trees in leaf begin to sway 6 Strong Breeze 39-49 58-74 Large branches in motion; Whistling heard in electrical wires; umbrellas used with difficulty 7 Moderate Gale 50-61 75-92 Whole trees in motion; inconvenient walking against wind 8 Gale 62-74 93-111 Breaks twigs off trees; generally impedes progress

-Experience and research on people's perception of mechanical wind effects has shown that if the wind speed levels are exceeded for more than 80% of the time, the activity level would be judged to be uncomfortable by most people.
-For instance, if a mean wind speed of 10 km/h (gust equivalent mean wind speed of 16 km/h) was exceeded for more than 20% of the time most pedestrians would judge that location to be too windy for sitting.
-Similarly, if mean wind speed of 20 km/h (gust equivalent mean wind speed of 32 km/h) at a location were exceeded for more than 20% of the time, walking or less vigorous activities would be considered uncomfortable.
-As most of these criteria are based on subjective reactions of a population to wind forces, their application is partly based on experience and judgment.
+Experience and research on people's perception of mechanical wind effects has shown that if the wind speed levels are exceeded for more than 20% of the time, the activity level would be judged to be uncomfortable by most people.
+For instance, if a mean wind speed of 10 km/h were exceeded for more than 20% of the time most pedestrians would judge that location to be too windy for sitting.
+Similarly, if mean wind speed of 20 km/h at a location were exceeded for more than 20% of the time, walking or less vigorous activities would be considered uncomfortable.
+As these criteria are based on subjective reactions of a population to wind forces, their application is partly based on experience and judgment.

-Once the pedestrian wind speed predictions have been established at tested locations, the assessment of pedestrian comfort involves determining the suitability of the predicted wind conditions for their associated spaces.
-This step involves comparing the predicted comfort class to the desired comfort class, which is dictated by the location type represented by the sensor.
+Once the pedestrian wind speed predictions have been established throughout the site, the assessment of pedestrian comfort involves determining the suitability of the predicted wind conditions for discrete regions within and surrounding the subject site.
+This step involves comparing the predicted comfort classes to the desired comfort classes, which are dictated by the location type for each region (i.e., a sidewalk, building entrance, amenity space, or other).
 An overview of common pedestrian location types and their desired comfort classes are summarized on the following page.